 Pedestrian safety is incredibly important, and both drivers and pedestrians play a role in reducing traffic crashes and crash injuries across the state of Florida.
 Unfortunately, pedestrian crashes often result in serious or fatal injuries.
-Jaywalking is a serious problem because it presents unnecessary risks to pedestrians.
+Jaywalking is a serious problem because it presents unnecessary risks to pedestrians, but is it actually illegal in Florida?
 Here, we want to discuss whether or not jaywalking is legal in Florida as well as some basic statistics about pedestrian accidents throughout the state.

 Jaywalking is typically defined as a pedestrian crossing a street unlawfully or without regard for approaching traffic.
 The phrase “jaywalking” was, oddly enough, started as a derogatory word invented by automotive clubs and car dealers as they worked to redefine the streets as a place for vehicles and not pedestrians in the early 1900s.
 The word “jay” was a term used to insult somebody who did not understand how street use had changed.